 - 4.54 To ensure that official orders have a unique reference number and are used for all goods and services, other than the exceptions specified in 4.42. - 4.55 To ensure that orders are only used for goods and services provided to the Council.
-Individuals must not use official orders to obtain goods or services for their private use. - 4.56 To ensure that only those staff authorised by him or her approve / authorise orders and to maintain an up-to-date list of such authorised staff, including specimen signatures identifying, where applicable, the limits of their authority. - 4.57 To ensure that goods and services are checked on receipt to verify that they are in accordance with the order.
+Individuals must not use official orders to obtain goods or services for their private use. - 4.56 To ensure that only those staff authorised by a Chief Officer approve / authorise orders and that a specimen signature identifying, where applicable, the limits of their authority be sent to Internal Audit, who are responsible for maintaining an up-to-date list of authorised signatories. - 4.57 To ensure that goods and services are checked on receipt to verify that they are in accordance with the order.
 This check should, where possible, be carried out by a different officer from the person who authorised the order.
 Appropriate entries should then be made in inventories or stores records. - 4.58 To ensure that payment is not made unless a proper VAT invoice has been received, checked, coded and certified for payment, confirming: - (a) receipt of goods or services; - (b) that the invoice has not previously been paid; - (c) that expenditure has been properly incurred and is within budget provision; - (d) that prices and arithmetic are correct and accord with quotations, tenders, contracts or catalogue prices; - (e) correct accounting treatment of tax; - (f) that the invoice is correctly coded; - (g) that discounts have been taken where available; and - (h) that appropriate entries will be made in accounting records.